 "Sirius is going."

-"You might think he would have grasp the message after the first five non-answered invitations"
+"You might think he would have grasped the message after the first five non-answered invitations"

 "Makes sense that the brightest left them"